Gene Davis Royal Curtain 1980

 Sheet Size: 29 3/4" x 21 3/4"

-Signature: Signed and numbered in pencil
+Signature: Hand signed and numbered in pencil

 Additional Details: Price includes framing